victronenergy/dbus-flashmq/README.md

 N/<portal ID>/<service_type>/<device instance>/<D-Bus path>
 ```

-* Portal ID is the VRM portal ID associated with the CCGX.
-You can find the portal ID on the CCGX in
+* Portal ID is the VRM portal ID associated with the GX Device.
+You can find the portal ID on the GX Device in
   Settings->VRM online portal->VRM Portal ID.
 On the VRM portal itself, you can find the ID in Settings
   tab.
 * Service type is the part of the D-Bus service name that describes the service.